roboflow/inference/docs/workflows/create_workflow_block.md

         batches elements that belong to specific top-level batch element.

-        * lines `68-69` illustrate how output is constructed - for each top-level batch element, block aggregates all crops and predictions and create a single tile.
+        * lines `68-69` illustrate how output is constructed - for each top-level batch element, block aggregates all crops and predictions and creates a single tile.
 As block accepts batches of inputs, this procedure end up with one tile for each top-level batch element - hence list of dictionaries is expected to be returned.